camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

   <tr>
     <td><a name="enableCmdExceptionLogging"></a><code>enableCmdExceptionLogging</code></td>
     <td>Boolean</td>
     <td>Set to <code>false</code>, to disable logging of unhandled exceptions that occur during command execution.
-Handled exceptions may be logged somewhere else.
 The default setting for this flag is <code>true</code>.
 Note: There might be duplicate log entries for command exceptions (e.g. when a job fails).
     </td>
   </tr>